ppc64le/devops-automation/terraform/mean-stack-ibmcloud/README.md

     http://<IP>/

-To validate Mongodb successful connection, register your email name and address in the login page.
+To validate MongoDB successful connection, register your email name and address in the login page.

 To run the example, you will need to: